You ask and Eney gets it done. Meet a Computerbeing. Learn More

 AdLock ad blocker for iPhone and iPad

-Other than Safari, many iPhone and iPad users typically download Google Chrome as a primary or secondary browser.
+In addition to the Safari browser, many iOS device users typically download Google Chrome as a primary or secondary browser.
 Google Chrome also automatically has its pop-up blocker turned on, but if you want to allow pop-ups on Chrome for iPhone and iPad, you can follow these instructions:

 1. Go to the Google Chrome app.

-2. Tap the three dots in the right-hand corner.
+2. Tap the three dots in the bottom right corner.

 3. Swipe left on the list of icons and tap Settings.